South African Airways Flight 228

-South African Airways Flight 228 was a scheduled flight from Jan Smuts International Airport in Johannesburg, South Africa, to London Heathrow International Airport in England.
-The plane operating the flight, which was only 6 weeks old, flew into the ground soon after take-off after a scheduled stopover in Windhoek, South West Africa (present day Namibia) on 20 April 1968.
+South African Airways Flight 228 was a scheduled flight from Johannesburg, South Africa, to London, England.
+The Boeing 707-300C operating the flight, which was only six weeks old, flew into the ground soon after take-off after a scheduled stopover in Windhoek, South West Africa (present day Namibia) on 20 April 1968.
 Five passengers survived, while 123 people died.
 The subsequent investigation determined that the accident was attributable largely to pilot error; the manufacturer subsequently also recognised the lack of a ground proximity warning system in its aircraft.
 The accident is the deadliest aviation accident to date in Namibia.

-History of the flight
+Background

+Aircraft

+The aircraft involved, manufactured in 1968, was a Boeing 707-344C registered as ZS-EUW with serial number 19705.
+In its six weeks of service, the aircraft had logged 238 airframe hours.

+Crew

-South African Airways Flight 228 was a scheduled flight of the Boeing 707-300C Pretoria, registration ZS-EUW, from Johannesburg to Heathrow via Windhoek, Luanda, Las Palmas and Frankfurt.
-Flight 228 was piloted by Captain Eric Ray Smith (49), First Officer John Peter Holliday (34), Relief First Officer Richard Fullarton Armstrong (26), The Flight Navigator Harry Charles Howe (44) and Flight Engineer Phillip Andrew Minnaar (50).
+In command was Captain Eric Ray Smith (49), with First Officer John Peter Holliday (34), Relief First Officer Richard Fullarton Armstrong (26), Flight Navigator Harry Charles Howe (44), and Flight Engineer Phillip Andrew Minnaar (50).

+Flight route

+The flight route was Jan Smuts International Airport, Johannesburg, to Heathrow Airport via Windhoek, Luanda, Las Palmas, and Frankfurt.
 The first leg of the flight from Johannesburg to JG Strijdom Airport, Windhoek, South West Africa, was uneventful.
 An additional 46 passengers embarked in Windhoek, and some airfreight was unloaded and loaded.
 The aircraft took off from Windhoek on runway 08 at 18:49 GMT (20:49 local time).
 It was a dark, moonless night with few, if any, lights on the ground in the open desert east of the runway; the aircraft took off into what was described in the official report as a "black hole".
 The aircraft initially climbed to an altitude of 650 ft above ground level, then leveled off after 30 seconds and started to descend.